Predictive energy management for hybrid electric aircraft propulsion systems

 To express the dynamics in a form suitable for convex programming, we simplify the dynamical equations and combine the equations that constrain the aircraft motion as follows.
 First we express the drag and lift coefficients, $C_D$ and $C_L$, as functions of the angle of attack $\alpha$.
 Over a restricted domain and for given Reynolds and Mach numbers, the drag and lift coefficients can be expressed respectively as a quadratic non-decreasing function and a linear non-decreasing function \cite{abbott1945}

 for $\underline{\alpha} \leq \alpha_i \leq \overline{\alpha}$.
-Secondly, assuming that the contribution of the thrust in the vertical direction is very small (it can be checked a posteriori that $\alpha$ is small), the term $T \sin{(\alpha)}$ can be neglected from \eqref{eq:vertical_k}.
-Finally, combining \eqref{eq:vertical_k}, \eqref{eq:drive}, \eqref{eq:C_D} and \eqref{eq:C_L}, the angle of attack can be eliminated from the expression for drive power.
-Therefore $P_{\drv,i}$ can be expressed as a quadratic function of the aircraft mass, $m_{i}$, as follows
+Secondly, assuming that the contribution of the thrust in the vertical direction is negligible \footnote{\mdsedittris{This assumption was checked in simulations, where it was found that the solution satisfies $\alpha < 2^\circ$, which supports this assumption.}}, the term $T \sin{(\alpha)}$ can be neglected from \eqref{eq:vertical_k}.
+Finally, combining \eqref{eq:vertical_k}, \eqref{eq:drive}, \eqref{eq:C_D} and \eqref{eq:C_L}, the angle of attack can be eliminated from the expression for $P_{\drv,i}$, which can be expressed as a quadratic function of the aircraft mass, $m_{i}$, as follows

 where